 Yet, in most organizations I work with, people talk a heck more than they listen.
 Most of us can’t claim that we consistently listen well.

 So how do you set out to build a culture of effective listening?
-Start with these 7 steps.
+Start with these seven approaches.

 1. Tell the Truth